WrestleMania 36: Preliminary matches

 The penultimate match was the Firefly Fun House match between John Cena and "The Fiend" Bray Wyatt.
 Cena came out for his match in the Performance Center, assuming his match was taking place in the ring.
 Wyatt was then shown in the Firefly Fun House, stating that Cena would actually be facing himself before exiting through the fun house's door.
 Cena was then teleported to the Firefly Fun House.
 After also going through the door, Cena was transported through a series of dream sequences where Wyatt demonstrated his perceived personality flaws (such as being a bully who did not have to work for his achievements like Wyatt did), including his debut appearance on SmackDown (with Wyatt acting as Kurt Angle, and Cena seemingly unable to say anything but "ruthless aggression"), and a spoof of Saturday Night's Main Event (where Wyatt introduced Cena as his tag team partner "Johnny Largemeat", who was tired out from repeatedly lifting weights).
 Appearing as his old cult leader persona of The Wyatt Family, Wyatt then reminisced about his loss to Cena at WrestleMania XXX, and pledged to right his previous wrong.
 Back in a ring, Cena reversed out of an attempted Sister Abigail by Wyatt, and was (as in that previous match) coerced into using a chair against him.
 However, as he did so, Wyatt disappeared, and Cena was suddenly transported to nWo Monday Nitro — with Wyatt acting as Eric Bischoff, who introduced Cena, acting as "Hollywood" Hulk Hogan.
 In the ring, Cena tackled Wyatt.
 After a fury of fists, Wyatt disappeared and was replaced by the Huskus the Pig Boy puppet.
 The Fiend then snuck up from behind and performed Sister Abigail and the Mandible Claw on Cena to win the match, with Wyatt's normal self counting the pin.
 Just before The Fiend performed Sister Abigail, the audio of Cena's promo from SmackDown was played, where Cena had stated that at WrestleMania, he would end the existence of the "most over hyped, over valued, over privileged WWE Superstar".
-After the segment ended, a visibly shaken Titus O'Neil was shown on camera, uttering "I have no idea what I just saw."
+After the segment ended, a visibly shaken Titus O'Neil was shown on camera, uttering "I don't know what I just saw."